projectkudu/SimpleWAWS/README.md

 # fix any conflicts
 > git push origin dev

-This will get merged into master at a later date.
 ```
+This will get merged into master after validations in -next.

 ### Other settings for other features
 1. `TryTenantId` used for RBAC scenarios
 2. `TryTenantName` used for RBAC scenarios